 There are, in fact, 3 types of medications used in sleep dentistry:

 - Nitrous oxide: It is also known as “laughing gas”.
-This is the most popular one among the patients and it is used for most of the cases.
+This is the most popular among the patients and it is used for most of the cases.
 It also reduces gag reflex and salivary flow.

 - Oral sedation: The patient takes two pills; one the night before and one on the day of going to the clinic.
 It makes the patient completely relaxed during the dental procedure.

 - IV sedation: It is the least-used type of medication.
 It is administrated to the vein through a thin needle by an anesthesiologist.
-Although it put the patient in a deep state of relaxation, the patient remains conscious.
+Although it puts the patient in a deep state of relaxation, the patient remains conscious.

 Hopefully having these 7 sleep dentistry myths busted has given you a boost of confidence in being able to make an appointment with a dentist in Claremont.
 It will make your dental procedure a breeze, so do not fret and book an appointment today!